Matteo Ferrari: Montreal Impact

 Following time away from Beşiktaş, Ferrari began training with Monza in Lega Pro Prima Divisione from 12 November 2011, until the end of December.
 Ferrari then proceeded to train with Inter Milan, the club where he began his football career.

 While training with Inter Milan, the Montreal Impact organization invited Ferrari to the team's preseason training camp in Los Angeles, on 14 February 2012.
-During his tryout, Ferrari and the Impact organization began negotiating contractual terms, so that Ferrari can join the club for its inaugural 2012 MLS season.
+During his tryout, Ferrari and the Impact organization began negotiating contractual terms so that Ferrari could join the club for its inaugural 2012 MLS season.
 On 1 March 2012, the Impact formally announced that he had signed with the club for the 2012 season.

 On 11 May 2013, in a game against Real Salt Lake, Ferrari scored an own goal in the seventh minute to give RSL an early 1–0 lead.
 However, he redeemed himself by scoring a 93rd-minute winner in an eventual 3–2 win.
 That would turn out to be the only goal Ferrari scored for the Impact.

 On 31 October 2014, Ferrari's option was declined on his contract.